mreschka/helios2mqtt/README.md

 I bumped the version from 0.0.x to 0.1.x since there were now problems reported on github and there none on my own installation in the past years.
 Package Version 0.2.x ist updated to more recent dependencies.
 This requires Node >= 10 now.
 Please make sure you have at least Node 10 before updating.

+New in 0.2.3:
+* Updated dependencies to mitigate security problems.

 New in 0.2.2:
 * Added the possibility to use a config file and/or ENV variables for configuration